Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: An Empirical Validation Study

 \section{An Empirical Validation Study}

 Although the proposed algorithm has desirable theoretical properties, it is important to empirically assess its performance \citep{fifield2020enum}.
-We examine whether or not the proposed algorithm is able to produce a sample of redistricting maps that is actually representative of a target distribution.
-We use a 50-precinct map taken from the state of Florida, and use the efficient enumeration algorithm of \citet{fifield2020enum} to obtain all possible redistricting maps with three contiguous districts.
-While there are over 4.2 million (4,266,875 to be exact) partitions, only a small number satisfy realistic population and compactness constraints.
-We demonstrate that the proposed algorithm can efficiently approximate several target distributions on this set under different sets of constraints.
-Appendix~\ref{app:fl50-4} contains an additional validation study in which this same map is split into four districts.
+We examine whether or not the proposed algorithm can produce a sample of redistricting maps that is actually representative of a target distribution, and how the diagnostics of Section~\ref{subsubsec:diag} correlate with sampling accuracy.

-The left plot of Figure~\ref{fig:fl50-overview} shows this validation map, which we have divided into four arbitrary administrative units.
-We sample from three different target measures on the validation map, and compare the samples to the true reference distribution based on the enumeration.
-When there are only a handful of valid partitions, we directly compare the sample frequency for each partition to the desired uniform distribution.
-When there are too many partitions to make these individual comparisons, we compare the samples to the reference enumeration by using the Republican dissimilarity index \citep{massey1988}, a commonly-used measure of spatial segregation.
-The right plot of the figure shows that with this validation map, the dissimilarity index is particularly sensitive to the compactness of districts.
-This makes the Republican dissimilarity index a good test statistic for comparing distributions that differ primarily in their average compactness.

-We also compare the accuracy of the SMC algorithm to that of the ``merge-split" spanning tree-based MCMC algorithm \citep{carter2019},\footnote{We use their open-source implementation at \url{https://git.math.duke.edu/gitlab/gjh/mergesplitcodebase} (accessed July 30, 2020).} which uses a spanning tree-based proposal similar to the splitting procedure described in Algorithm~\ref{algo:split}: it merges adjacent districts, draws a spanning tree on the merged district, and splits it to ensure the population constraint is met.
-Although the parametrization is different, the stationary distribution of this algorithm is exactly that of equation~\eqref{eq:tgt}.
-The merge-split algorithm can also incorporate additional constraints into its Metropolis step, but we do not include any here.

-It is difficult to directly compare SMC and MCMC algorithms when run for the same number of iterations.
-SMC samples require no burn-in period, while MCMC samples are generally autocorrelated and require convergence monitoring.
-The comparisons here are intended to highlight the performance of the two algorithms when run for a moderate but reasonable number of iterations.
-They are not meant to establish the maximum achievable performance of either algorithm when run under optimal settings, since the MCMC algorithm has been shown is known to converge, at least theoretically, with enough samples.

-First, we target a moderately constrained target distribution by choosing $\rho=0.5$ in equation~\eqref{eq:tgt} and setting the population constraint to $\dev(\xi)\le 0.02$.
-There are only 814 partitions (or 0.019\% of all maps) that satisfy this population constraint in the reference enumeration.
-Since the target distribution is not uniform, we reweight the enumerated maps according to $\tau(\xi)^{0.5}$.
-We sampled 10,000 plans and reweighted them according to the importance weights, using a normalized weight truncation of $w_{\max}=0.05 \times \sqrt{10,000}$ (see the lower panel of Figure~\ref{fig:fl50-meas2} for the distribution of weights after truncation).
-We ran the MCMC merge-split algorithm for 20,000 iterations, and discarded the first 10,000 samples.